MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-count-adjust-reclassify.md

 > [!NOTE]
 > After you adjust inventory, update its current value.
 For more information, see [Revalue Inventory](inventory-how-revalue-inventory.md).

-### <a name="to-adjust-the-quantities-of-multiple-items-in-basic-warehouse-configurations"></a>To adjust the quantities of multiple items in basic warehouse configurations
+### To adjust the quantities of multiple items in basic warehouse configurations

 On the **Item Journal** page, you can post item transactions directly to adjust inventory for purchases, sales, and positive or negative changes without using documents.